ibm-cloud-docs/vpc/backup_service_vpc_about.md

 | Costs are based on GBs per month. | ![Checkmark icon](../icons/checkmark-icon.svg) | ![Checkmark icon](../icons/checkmark-icon.svg) | ![Checkmark icon](../icons/checkmark-icon.svg) |
 {: caption="Table 1.
 Comparison of backups and snapshots" caption-side="bottom"}

 ### Benefits of creating backups
 {: #backup-service-benefits}

 The {{site.data.keyword.cloud_notm}} Backup for VPC offers you the following benefits.

 * Prevent data loss - Protect your critical data by scheduling regular backups.
-Establish a data restoration plan to quickly restore your compromised volumes.
+Establish a data restoration plan to quickly restore your compromised volumes   .
 Reduce technical and financial impacts from unplanned outages.

 * Protect against small-scale failures - Restore boot volume from a bootable snapshot if a host failure or malicious attack occurs.